-So, are you ready to make that change?
+So, are you ready to change to a Plant-Based Diet?

 Remember, you don’t have to say goodbye to all the foods you love in order to eat healthier.
 Instead, you need to add more of the healthy foods to your diet.

-In this blog you will learn how to transition easily into better eating and how doing so will both improve your health and reduce your carbon footprint.
+In this article you will learn how to transitioning towards a plant-based diet will improve your health and reduce your carbon footprint.

 It really is that simple.
 Just imagine if all of us made a few simple dietary changes not only would we improve our own quality of life, it would also have an enormous impact in reducing environmental destruction, and preserving natural resources for futures to come.